buryhoganllc/sonic-playground-guides/guides/electric-forest.md

 When troubleshooting a physical system issue, direct access is recommended.

-_Authentication_ – all admin accounts on the host machines use the following credentials:
+_Authentication_ – all admin accounts on the host machines use the admin credentials.
+Refer to the `Credentials.txt` file.

-- User: `sp-admin`
-- Pass: `2008`

 ## Manual Intervention